Aleister Crowley: Cambridge University: 1895–1898

-Having adopted the name of Aleister over Edward, in October 1895 Crowley began a three-year course at Trinity College, Cambridge, where he was entered for the Moral Science Tripos studying philosophy.
+Having adopted the name of Aleister over Edward, in October 1895 Crowley began a three-year course at Trinity College, Cambridge, where he was entered for the Moral Science exam (Tripos) studying philosophy.
 With approval from his personal tutor, he changed to English literature, which was not then part of the curriculum offered.
 Crowley spent much of his time at university engaged in his pastimes, becoming president of the chess club and practising the game for two hours a day; he briefly considered a professional career as a chess player.
 Crowley also embraced his love of literature and poetry, particularly the works of Richard Francis Burton and Percy Bysshe Shelley.
 Many of his own poems appeared in student publications such as The Granta, Cambridge Magazine, and Cantab.
 He continued his mountaineering, going on holiday to the Alps to climb every year from 1894 to 1898, often with his friend Oscar Eckenstein, and in 1897 he made the first ascent of the Mönch without a guide.
 These feats led to his recognition in the Alpine mountaineering community.

 For many years I had loathed being called Alick, partly because of the unpleasant sound and sight of the word, partly because it was the name by which my mother called me.
 Edward did not seem to suit me and the diminutives Ted or Ned were even less appropriate.
 Alexander was too long and Sandy suggested tow hair and freckles.
 I had read in some book or other that the most favourable name for becoming famous was one consisting of a dactyl followed by a spondee, as at the end of a hexameter: like Jeremy Taylor.
 Aleister Crowley fulfilled these conditions and Aleister is the Gaelic form of Alexander.
 To adopt it would satisfy my romantic ideals.

 — Aleister Crowley, on his name change.